quadram-institute-bioscience/socru/README.md

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
-If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).
+If the version is 'x.y.z' it probably means you haven't installed the software in a standard manner (conda/pip).

 ### Output
 The output is a new directory mirroring in the input database.
 There will be 1 FASTA file per fragment, labelled 1..n, and these are gzipped.
 The profile.txt and profile.txt.yml files are copied from the input database without modification.